silverblurtype/skateblade/README.md

 ## SB Skate blade

-SB Skate blade is a geometric and minimalistic fonts constructed with a few geometric shapes with constant thickness.
+SB Skate blade is a modern, geometric and minimalistic fonts constructed with a few geometric shapes with constant thickness.
 This font is suitable for graphic projects, logos and branding.

 ![Skate_blade_01](https://github.com/silverblurtype/fonts/assets/163983174/6ef25fb7-d845-4b7d-bcf7-ae6246570c22)